cfpb/design-system/docs/pages/contributing-to-the-cfpb-design-system.md

           * We should have the CSS & JS in it
           * We should have the HTML documented in it
     variation_group_name: Design System principles
+  - variation_group_name: Guidance on making a minor documentation change
+  - variation_group_name: Guidance on making a major documentation change or addition
 ---